mosquito/argclass/README.rst

 Value conversion
 ++++++++++++++++

-If the argument has complex or composite type, then it is necessary to explicitly specify it as an argument, while specifying a converter function to convert the type.
+If the argument has a generic or composite type, then you must explicitly describe it using ``argclass.Argument``, while specifying the converter function with ``type`` or ``converter`` argument to transform the value after parsing the arguments.

 The exception to this rule is `Optional` with a single type.
 In this case, an argument without a default value will not be required,